olafwrieden/patient-referral-form-recognizer/README.md

 # Azure Form Recognizer: Patient Referrals

-> The purpose of this repository is to demonstrate the use of [Azure Form Recognizer](https://azure.microsoft.com/en-au/services/form-recognizer) in evaluating a patient referral form sent from doctors and hospitals.
+> The purpose of this repository is to demonstrate the use of [Azure Form Recognizer](https://azure.microsoft.com/en-au/services/form-recognizer) (v3) in evaluating a patient referral form sent from doctors and hospitals.
 It is assumed that doctors will attach a standarized coversheet when they refer a patient.

 ## Introduction

+Forms are used to communicate information in every industry, every day.
+Many people still manually extract data from forms to exchange information.
 When doctors refer patients to hospitals, they frequently Fax (yes, many still do) the referral to the hospital for administrative purposes.
 This calls for a series of employees to review the documents upon arrival and enter its details into the system correctly - a laborious task that is prone to human error.

 Each health provider has their own style of referral document and while intent and patient data fields are generally present, sometimes information is missing from these highly individual documents.
 To solve this, one state health authority is now providing a standardised coversheet to be attached to the fax referral, mandating which attributes must be supplied.